walha-asma/Finetune_with_LoRA/README.md

 | easyocr | latest | OCR evaluation |
 | codecarbon | ≥ 2.3 | Energy tracking |
 | scipy | latest | FID computation |

----

-## Notes

-- All training uses `bfloat16` mixed precision with gradient accumulation of 4 steps
-- Text encoder and VAE are frozen throughout — only the transformer backbone is adapted
-- Best model is saved based on validation loss (flow-matching MSE in latent space)
-- Inference uses a fixed seed per sample (`seed = 2024 + i`) across all experiments for a fair comparison